 After graduating I got involved with community gardens, wildlife projects, The Remakery, and Architecture for Humanity.
 This is when I really began working with wood and started to make things using reclaimed timber.
 I had to be creative and resourceful with the materials and tools I could get hold of.

 I moved to Bristol in 2015 and this is when I honed in on my passion and path to become a furniture maker using timber.

 At the start I was designing & making less refined outdoor planters and seating schemes using reclaimed timber.
 I would use what I could find and predominantly just sand and cut before the making started.
 However as I developed my woodworking skill set, learning from the makers around me, freelance work and joinery workshops, I began to experiment more.
 I originally would have an idea and then begin making, however now there are many processes before I begin.
 From initial ideas, prototyping and jig making, carefully analysing and product strength testing and sanity checks.
 Only then do I begin machining the timber, joining and assembling, planing, chiselling, sanding and oiling.

-I now have my own workshop on Gloucester Road with all the woodworking kit to keep me busy for years to come.
+I now have a workshop just off Feeder Road in St. Philips with all the woodworking kit to keep me busy for years to come.

 I strongly believe in supporting local resources, the quality and labour of love in handmade items.
 I feel that items should be long term investments, crafted and cared for with the intent to become antiques.
 I also believe in the ability of plants to enhance both the natural environment and our well-being, particularly in urban landscapes.
 My work brings vegetation inside, and supports people to flourish and grow outside.